yiliu1998/ACSsubmissionJASA/README.md

 ## Data Analysis Results (Main Text Sections 2 \& 5 and Web Appendix A)

+Reviewer can reproduce the data analysis results using the code in the `AMP Analysis` folder of this repository.
+We recommend downloading this folder to your local machine and setting it as the R working directory before running the scripts.

+**Before running any R code, please copy the `amp_survival.csv` data file (uploaded separately through the journal's submission system) into this folder.
+To comply with the data use agreement, please do not distribute, copy, or upload the CSV file outside the reproducibility review process.**

 ## Simulation Study Results (Web Appendix E)

 ### Reproducing Figure E.1 (True Survival Curves)